ryan-suk/HPVxNavigator/2SFCA_spatial accessibility/README.md

 ## 🧩 Data Inputs

-- `zcta_score_data.csv` – Georgia ZCTA centroids + population under age 18
+- `zcta_score_data.csv` – ZCTA centroids + population under age 18 in a given state
-- `vfc_providers_geocoded.csv` – Geocoded addresses of all active VFC providers in GA
+- `vfc_providers_geocoded.csv` – Geocoded addresses of all active VFC providers in a given state
-- `ACS2020_Demographic_SexAge_ZCTA.shp` – ZCTA boundary file for optional mapping
+- `ACS2020_Demographic_SexAge_ZCTA.shp` – ZCTA boundary file for optional mapping in a given state

 ---